ScratMan/HASmartThermostat/README.md

 * **ke** (Optional): Set outdoor temperature compensation gain (e) control value (float, default 0).
 * **pwm** (Optional): Set period of the pulse width modulation.
 If too long, the response time of the thermostat will be too slow, leading to lower accuracy of temperature control.
 Can be float in seconds or time hh:mm:ss (default 15mn).
+Set to 0 when using heater entity with direct input of 0/100% values like valves.
 * **min_cycle_duration** (Optional): Set a minimum amount of time that the switch specified in the heater option must be in its current state prior to being switched either off or on (useful to protect boilers).
 Can be float in seconds or time hh:mm:ss (default 0s).